How To Track Your 120hrs Of Supervised Driving In NSW?

 What Happens Next After You Complete Your Driving Hours

-You submit your logbook and driving experience declaration 12 business days before your test.
-If you have an electronic one you do this online.
-Otherwise you must attend the testing station in person, and hand over the paper one within the same deadline.
+You submit your logbook and driving experience, with a declaration of 12 business days before you are eligible to take the driving test.
+If you have an electronic one you do this online, otherwise, you must attend the testing station in person, and hand over the paper one within the same deadline.